The Magnetized Vlasov-Amp\`ere system and the Bernstein-Landau paradox: Introduction

 \section{Introduction}

 \sss

 Collisionless motion of an electrostatic plasma can exhibit wave damping, a phenomenon identified by Landau in \cite{landau}, and that is called Landau damping.
 It consists in the decay for large times of the electric field.
 There is a very extensive literature on Landau damping.
 See for example, \cite{degond,despres1,despres2,ryu,stix,swanson}, and the references quoted there.
 For a recent deep mathematical study of Landau damping in the nonlinear case see \cite{villani}.
-On the contrary, it is known that magnetized plasmas can prevent Landau damping \cite{bernstein}.
-In fact, it was shown by Bernstein \cite{bernstein} that in the presence of a constant magnetic field the electric field does not decay for large times, and that, actually, it has an oscillatory behaviour as a function of time.
-This phenomenon is called the Bernstein-Landau paradox, see for example \cite{suku}, because it seems paradoxical that even an arbitray small, but nonzero, value of the external constant magnetic field can be the cause of this radical change in the behaviour of the electric field for large times.
-The standard theory of the Bernstein-Landau paradox in the physics literature is based on the representation of the solutions to the Vlasov-Poisson system of equations in terms of the Bernstein modes.
+On the contrary, it is known that \textcolor{black}{magnetized} plasmas can prevent Landau damping \cite{bernstein}.
+In fact, it was shown by Bernstein \cite{bernstein} that in the presence of a constant magnetic field the electric field does not decay for large times, and that, actually, it has an oscillatory behavior as a function of time.
+This phenomenon is called the Bernstein-Landau paradox, see for example \cite{suku}, because it seems paradoxical that even an arbitrary small, but nonzero, value of the external constant magnetic field can be the cause of this radical change in the behaviour of the electric field for large times.
+The standard theory of the Bernstein-Landau paradox in the physics literature is based on the representation of the solutions to the magnetized Vlasov-Poisson system of equations in terms of a series of Bernstein modes.
 See, for example, \cite{stix}[section 9.16] and \cite{swanson}[section 4.4.1].
-A recent mathematical work \cite{bedro} reexamined the Bernstein theory by establishing that the Fourier-Laplace method for the analysis of the Vlasov-Poisson system is complete, i.e., that it allows to represent the charge density fluctuation obtained from the solution to the Vlasov-Poisson system as a series of Bernstein modes, provided that the initial values of the solution satisfy rather strong conditions in regularity and on decay.
-The work \cite{bedro} also considers other problems.